Madeleines w/ Chocolate Dipping Sauce

-- Combine the flour and baking powder together in a sifter and set aside.
+- Sift or whisk together the flour and baking powder and set aside.

 - Whisk the eggs, sugars, and salt together until everything is a pale yellow and at least doubled in size.
 The batter should fall in ribbons from the whisk.
 (This step takes a bit of whisking.
 It's much more comfortable to do on a machine than by hand.)

 - Sift the flour and baking powder on top of the batter and gently fold.
 Pour the cooled honey/butter along the edge of the bowl so it gently pools on top of the batter.
 Gently mix, trying to maintain the volume as best possible.
-Cover and allow to rest in the fridge for at least 30min.-1 hr.
+Cover and allow to rest in the fridge for at least 30 minutes - 1 hour.

 - Carefully pour batter into a pastry bag fitted with a 4pt or 6pt tip (depending on your madeleine pan.)
 Try to keep from over-handling the batter and destroying it's volume.
 Alt. method.
 Put batter in gallon size plastic bag then cut tip of one corner for an instant, disposable pastry bag.
 Pipe a line of batter in each mold cavity filling about 85% full (batter will spread during baking, so don't worry about pressing it to edges.)